 If you want to insure by the hour, you can choose 1-12 hours.
 Once you go over that, it’s best to insure for the whole day.
 It’s better to overestimate the time you need than risk not being insured.

 Can I drive a van that I’ve just bought without getting insurance?

-If you’ve just bought a new van, temporary insurance can give you the short-term cover you need while you compare insurance providers and shop around to find a policy that suits your or your business’ needs.
+If you’ve just bought a new van, temporary insurance can give you the short-term cover you need while you compare van insurance providers and shop around to find a policy that suits you or your business’ needs.

 Can I use temporary insurance for business use?